game-fuse/gamefusedocs/docs/API Full REST API/signing game users up.md

 Sign up a new user in your game.

 !!! important
-    This step returns the `Authentication-Token` HTTP header which is to be used for most API requests.
+    This step returns the `authentication-token` HTTP header which is to be used for most API requests.

 ### Method